vikpat11/CUTcoin/community_wishes.md

 - Historic network difficulty chart
 - More memes
 - GitHub bot that shows GitHub activity in the discord
+- Android and iOS wallet with staking functionalities

 ## What can the CUTcommunity do?